yu-z/hcDMR_caller/README.md

 * hcDMR caller is for calling high confidence DMRs by comparing with multiple controls using whole genome bisulfite sequencing data.
 For details, see Ref.
 [1].

+## Download hcDMR

+You can download all the scripts from above link /main.
+The /reference files can be download from googledrive: https://drive.google.com/open?id=12gNDSECm289dTL2ys6AA8SzB88drmMhW

 ## Run hcDMR caller

 ### Step 1 - generate methratio file from aligned bam file: